Accommodations Toolkit

 Accommodation:

-Paper version of test instead of online: A paper version of the test is available for the small number of students who are unable to use a computer due to the impact of their disabilities.
-Before selecting a paper version of the test, IEP teams and 504 plan coordinators should first consider other accessibility features.
-Students who take a paper-based test should be unable, even with support, to use technology to produce and publish writing using keyboarding.
-Situations that may require a paper accommodation include:
+Paper Version of Test Instead of Online: A paper version of the test is available for students who are unable to use a computer due to the impact of their disabilities.
+Before selecting a paper version of the test, IEP teams and 504 Plan coordinators first should consider other accessibility features.

-• A student with an emotional, behavioral or other disability who is unable to maintain sufficient concentration to participate in an online test administration, even with other accessibility features such as a familiar test administrator, frequent breaks, small group, specified seating, or a timer;
+• A student with an emotional, behavioral or other disability who is unable to maintain sufficient concentration to participate in an online test administration, even with other accessibility features such as a familiar test administrator, frequent breaks, small group, specified seating or a timer;

-• A student with a disability who requires assistive technology that is not compatible with the testing platform.
 If a student takes a paper version of a test, the student must take both parts of the test on paper.

 Oklahoma